-In-Network Maximum Out-of-Pocket Amount - The most you will pay for covered Part A and Part B services received from network (preferred) providers.
-After you have reached this limit, you will not have to pay anything when you get covered services from network providers for the rest of the contract year.
-However, until you reach your combined out-of-pocket amount, you must continue to pay your share of the costs when you seek care from an out-of-network (non-preferred) provider.
-See Chapter 4, Section 1.2 for information about your in-network maximum out-of-pocket amount.
+In-Network Maximum Out-of-Pocket Amount - The most you will pay for covered Part A and Part B services received from in-network (preferred) providers.
+After you have reached this limit, you will not have to pay anything when you get covered services from in-network providers for the rest of the contract year.